aaron-hurst/single-hue-multi-object/README.md

 Available output modes are:
 * 0: console & JSON
-* 1: log file & JSON
+* 1: csv & JSON
-* 2: console, JSON and log file
+* 2: console, JSON and csv
 * 3: console, JSON and source + centroids images
 * 4: console, JSON, source + centroids images and mask images
-* 5: all - console, JSON, log file, source + centroids and masks
+* 5: all - console, JSON, csv, source + centroids and masks

 JSON object is saved to a file called output.json.
-Log file is called data.log.
+The csv output is saved in a file called data.csv.